dkoukoul/escape-room-mvp/.qoder/repowiki/en/content/Puzzle System/Puzzle System.md

 10. [Appendices](#appendices)

 ## Introduction
 This document explains the puzzle system architecture and implementation for Project ODYSSEY.
-It covers the extensible puzzle handler interface, the registration system, the seven puzzle types currently implemented, the lifecycle from configuration to client rendering, the role-based visibility system, puzzle state management and validation, integration with the game engine, the configuration schema for custom puzzles, and the development workflow for adding new puzzle types.
+It covers the extensible puzzle handler interface, the registration system, the five puzzle types currently implemented, the lifecycle from configuration to client rendering, the role-based visibility system, puzzle state management and validation, integration with the game engine, the configuration schema for custom puzzles, and the development workflow for adding new puzzle types.

 ## Project Structure
 The puzzle system is organized around a shared contract (the PuzzleHandler interface) and a registry that binds puzzle types to implementations.
 Server-side handlers encapsulate state and logic, while client-side renderers consume role-specific view data to present UIs tailored to each player’s perspective.